Why learn Russian of all the choices?

 Once you can learn Russian, you will understand almost all said in the Ukrainian and Belarusian languages.

-Furthermore, learning Russian will also enable you to learn Georgian, Polish, Czech, Slovak, and Bulgarian, since all of these languages use the Cyrillic or an enhanced Latin alphabet.
+Furthermore, learning Russian will also enable you to know Georgian, Polish, Czech, Slovak, and Bulgarian.
+All these use the Cyrillic or an enhanced Latin alphabet.

 11. The Russian Way Of Life Is Unique